gslab-econ/gslab_make/docs/source/documentation.rst

 Directory functions
 ===================

 The :mod:`gslab_make` library provides functions to make modifications to a directory.
-Functions to check remove files, clear directories, and zip/unzip files are included.
+Functions to remove files and directories, clear directories, and zip/unzip files are included.

 .. automodule:: gslab_make.modify_dir
     :members: